Quefumas/gensound/README.md

 After creating a complex Signal object, containing various Signals to which various Transforms may be applied, use the `Signal.mixdown()` method to resolve the Signal into a third core type, `Audio`, which holds an actual stream of samples, which can then be output to disk or speakers.
 Gensound resolves the Signal by recursively resolving each of the Signals contained within, and applying the Transforms to the result sequentially.
 There is no need to go deeper into `Audio` objects for now; it's only needed when one wishes to add their custom Signals and Transforms.

-## Common Signals & Transforms
+## More
-See the [Reference](REFERENCE.md) for a list of useful signals and transforms.
+See the [Reference](REFERENCE.md) for a growing list of useful signals and transforms.

-## Extreme Examples
+We also plan to upload more example code.
+To get a better understanding of the underlying code, the reader is invited to the [Technical Guide](TECHNICAL.md).
+If you are interested in contributing, check out [Contribution](CONTRIBUTING.md).

-## Advanced Topics
+## Topics not yet covered
-Will cover:
 * How to extend Signal and Transform to implement new effects
-* CrossFades and BiTransforms
+* Crossfades and BiTransforms
 * Curves
 * Custom Panning Schemes